aSharcc/PMW3389-Arduino-Custom-Mouse/README.md

 5. Download the PMW3389 library.
 See [Library](Firmware/README.md) for instructions.
 6. Download [Firmware](Firmware/examples/BasicMouse/BasicMouse.ino).
 7. Flash the firmware to the Pro Micro.
-8. Download and print the 3D models from [Mechanical](Mechanical/).
+8. Download and print the 3D models from [STL Files](Mechanical/v2/STLs).
 9. Add threaded heat inserts to the shells.
 10. Assemble the mouse.